biancaberdugo/schwarz-mono-repo/pages/docs/index.md

 The simulation includes the following key components and services:

 - **BFF API Example:**

   - Provides a simplified backend-for-frontend interface tailored specifically for an application.
-  - Includes necessary infrastructure to deploy the BFF API into Kubernetes.
   - Generates mock responses representing results from hypothetical backend services.
-  - Publishes simulated trip data to a Pub/Sub topic.

 - **Pub/Sub to BigQuery Sink:**

   - Simulates the ingestion pipeline, transferring GPS coordinates published by the application into a BigQuery landing layer.

+- **Infra as code:**
+  - Code executed locally for managing resources at GCP

+- **Github Actions**
+  - Simulates minimum CD for building API image and deployments on GKE

 ## Dataset Simulation